gaps-closure/hal/README.md

 See [Download Sources, Build, and Install](#download-sources-build-and-install) for required steps.

 ### Run HAL
-Starting the HAL daemon (see  [Command Options](daemon#HAL-Daemon-Command-Options)) requires specifying a HAL configuration file.
+Starting the HAL daemon requires specifying a HAL configuration file and any [options](daemon#HAL-Daemon-Command-Options).
 The [test directory](test/) has examples of configuration files (with a .cfg) extension.

 #### HAL Loopback Mode
 At its simplest, we can start HAL to echo send requests made back on the application interface.
 Loopback mode is enabled by specifying the loopback configuration file [test/sample_loopback.cfg](test/sample_loopback.cfg)